Gustavo Sangaré

 Gustavo Fabrice Sangaré (born 8 November 1996) is a Burkinabé professional footballer who plays as a midfielder for Armenian Premier League club Noah and the Burkina Faso national team.

 Club career

 A youth product of Salitas and Frontignan, Sangaré joined the reserve side Quevilly-Rouen in 2018.
 In 2019, he was promoted to their first team in the Championnat National.

 On 1 July 2024, Armenian Premier League club Noah announced the signing of Sangaré from Quevilly-Rouen.
 On 3 June 2025, Noah announced that they had extended their contract with Sangaré for another two-years with an option for a third.

 International career

-Sangaré Sangaré received his first callup to the senior Burkina Faso national team in May 2021.
+Sangaré received his first callup to the senior Burkina Faso national team in May 2021.
 He debuted with Burkina Faso in a 1–0 friendly loss to Morocco on 12 June 2021.
 Gustavo Sangaré featured in the 2021 AFCON third place match against Cameroon.